 I don't think that I am eligible to claim council tax reduction, is there anything else I can do to reduce my council tax bill?

-If you, or someone who lives with you, has a disability and your home has been adapted to meet the needs of the disabled person, you may qualify for a reduction in your council tax.
+If your home has been adapted to meet the needs of a disabled person then you may qualify for Council Tax Reduction.
+The disabled person must live at the property.
 This is known as 'disabled persons relief'.
 Apply for disabled persons relief.

-Information about other discounts can also be found by visiting discounts and exemptions.
+Information about other discounts can also be found by visiting discounts and exemptions page.